Last Updated on June 7, 2022 by

-Since depression is so common in today’s society, the need for providing quality help for treating Cymbalta addiction is also increasing.
-Some of the most commonly prescribed drugs on the planet are antidepressants.
-Cymbalta addiction carries potential side effects that go beyond physical dependency.
-Cymbalta is one of a class of antidepressants called serotonin-norepinephrine reuptake inhibitors, or SNRIs.1 Although the exact mechanism of action is not completely understood, it is thought to affect the way certain natural neurochemicals function or are prevented from functioning in the CNS and brain, primarily serotonin and norepinephrine, a form of adrenaline.2 What is known is that Cymbalta is associated with extremely harsh withdrawal symptoms.
-However, many patients who have taken antidepressants claim they were never properly warned about serious long-term Cymbalta side effects.
-These will be discussed further, below.
+Since depression is so commonly diagnosed in today’s society, the need for providing quality help for treating Cymbalta addiction is also increasing.
+Some of the most frequently prescribed drugs on the planet are antidepressants.13 Cymbalta addiction carries potential side effects that go beyond physical dependency.
+Cymbalta is one of a class of antidepressants called serotonin-norepinephrine reuptake inhibitors, or SNRIs.1 Although drug regulators acknowledge that the exact mechanism of action is not completely understood, it is thought to affect the way certain natural neurochemicals function, or are prevented from functioning in the CNS and brain.
+In SNRIs like Cymbalta, these are primarily serotonin and norepinephrine.
+Norepinephrine is a form of naturally produced adrenaline.2

 What Are the Risks of Long-Term Antidepressant Use?

 Long-term antidepressant use may eventually lead to a serious dependence upon the drug — so serious that one cannot function without the drug.
 But when one attempts to discontinue antidepressants, rebound symptoms are typically more intense than pre-medication symptoms, and this risk may increase with the length of time one has used a medication.
 Gradual antidepressant tapering is the safest way to avoid this phenomenon.